Jondalar/vice-cartconv/README.md

 A simple hack to make the tool cartconv in vice extracte the banks of a .crt file.
 Those can be edited and glued back together with e.g. "cat" in unix style OS's.

 Original can be found here: https://sourceforge.net/p/vice-emu/code/HEAD/tree/branches/cpx-gtk3ui/vice/src/tools/cartconv/.
 Just build it with standard gcc/c compiler.
-Copy it to a location that in your path (/usr/local/bin in my case).
+Copy it to a location that is in your path (/usr/local/bin in my case).

 Use 'cartconv -f FILENAME.crt' and the tool will create the chunks in the same directory where you called the command.

+The resulting chunks will consists of the header (0x10 bytes) plus the payload of the bank, usually 0x2000 bytes or 0x400 bytes.
+The modification has been tested with Easyföash and GMOD/2 .crt files so far, they might *not* work for other cartridge files.

 Example:
 ```